Skip to content

 What is Form 1099-NEC?

-The IRS reintroduced Form 1099-NEC in 2020 to separate these payments from the more general 1099-MISC form.
-The 1099-MISC had previously handled a wide variety of payments.
-Before this change, businesses reported nonemployee compensation in Box 7 of the 1099-MISC.
-But that led to confusion because different boxes on the same form had different IRS deadlines.
-To streamline reporting and reduce filing errors, the IRS brought back the 1099-NEC as a dedicated form just for nonemployee services.
+The “NEC” stands for Nonemployee Compensation.
+The IRS reintroduced this form in 2020 to separate contractor payments from the more general Form 1099-MISC.
+Before 2020, businesses reported nonemployee compensation in Box 7 of the 1099-MISC.
+Because different boxes on that form had different IRS deadlines, the system caused widespread confusion and filing errors.
+The IRS brought back the 1099-NEC as a standalone form to streamline the process and create a single, clear deadline for nonemployee payments.

 Form 1099-NEC, Nonemployee Compensation